Britain’s national myth about slavery goes something like this:

 The Spanish and the Portuguese and then the Dutch and the French developed it.
-Britain joined in after the Dutch but did better than them and so emerged with the biggest Merchant Navy- which also meant it carried the most slaves.
+Britain joined in after the Dutch but did better than them and so emerged with the biggest Merchant Navy- which also meant that there were periods when it carried the most slaves though Portugal and Brazil were the biggest slave traders overall.
 It is usual to speak learnedly of the Assiento at this point.

 Since Britain faced hostile invasion from both Spain and France (William of Orange was welcomed), it was obvious that fucking those guys over at Sea- which meant out-trading and out-privateering them- involved entering repugnancy markets, e.g. slavery, opium etc.

 Throughout the 18th century, they were the world’s foremost slavers,

 the foremost slavers were African and Arab potentates.
 Britain, emerging as the foremost mercantile marine power was, naturally, foremost in the 'triangular trade' involving slaves, sugar and rum.
 Had Japan and China not taken stern action against the Portuguese and closed themselves off from this noxious trade, perhaps East Asians would have made up the majority of slaves.

 In any case, it is misleading to speak of the British as 'slavers'.
 Few Britishers led slave raids.
 'Blackbirding' was an Ozzie affair.